 There is a risk of complications with the wound as it heals, as well as nerve damage, like any surgery.
 These complications are very rare and risks are no higher when using the anterior hip replacement procedure as the chosen method.

 Are There Any Requirements for this Procedure to be Performed?

 There are no requirements as such if the patient is eligible for traditional hip replacement surgery.

 However, it has been noted that if the patient is obese or very muscular the procedure may prove more difficult, the reason being that the extra tissue can become an issue when trying to access the hip bone.

 In such cases, these patients would be more suitable for lateral hip replacement surgery as it is possible tissue would need to be removed.

 Contact Us to Learn More About the Newest Hip Replacement Procedure

 It is safe to say that all hip replacement surgeries are reasonably safe and effective.
-You can find more information on the pros and cons of the anterior and lateral surgery here.

 The anterior hip replacement provides a quicker and more comfortable recovery time, with the ability to be mobile a lot sooner.
 This type of recovery is very positive for the rehabilitation following hip replacement surgery and can have patients back to their usual selves in no time!